KTH-Library/docs-kth-rdm/docs/en/deposit/describe_records.md

 | **Creators**     | Yes | No  |
 | **Contributors** | No  | Yes |

-You should decide where to add a person or organization based on whether they should appear in the academic citation.
+You should decide where to add a person or organisation based on whether they should appear in the academic citation.

 ## Add a contributor